List of Duck Dodgers characters: Master Sergeant Emily Dickinson Jones

-Master Sergeant Emily Dickinson Jones works at the Galactic Protectorate Training Academy on Earth.
+Master Sergeant Emily Dickinson Jones (voiced by Randy Savage) works at the Galactic Protectorate Training Academy on Earth.
 He is responsible for monitoring Duck Dodgers during his annual Protectorate Training Test, which Dodgers routinely avoids taking.
-He takes great pride in molding lazy Captains (like Dodgers) into decent shape to fight for the Protectorate, enjoying their suffering during training.
-However, he respects individuals who can think out of the box which is why Sgt.
-Jones let Dodgers pass the test despite the fact Dodgers managed to fail every one of the tests.
-Jones was voiced by Randy Savage.
+Jones respects individuals who can think out of the box, which led him to let Dodgers pass the test despite the fact Dodgers managed to fail every one of the tests.

 Bigfoot

-In "The Six Wazillion Dollar Duck" (a parody of The Six Million Dollar Man), it was revealed that Bigfoot worked for the Protectorate as a Maintenance Supervisor and was also the first being to receive cyborgan implants.
-Due to enhanced combat abilities, as he was able hold off several centurions before they baited and trapped him with pie.
+Bigfoot (voiced by Michael Patrick McGill) is a maintenance supervisor who worked for the Protectorate and was the first being to receive cyborgan implants.
 He seems not to be very educated, as the only two words he says are "Duck" and "Stereo".
-When Dodgers thwarted the Martians, Dr. Maniac escaped with Bigfoot and were seen in the fast food business.
-On the "Bonafide Heroes" show, Dr. Maniac and Bigfoot were seen being interviewed in jail.
-Bigfoot was voiced by Michael Patrick McGill.

 Martian Empire

 Queen Tyr'ahnee

-Queen Tyr'ahnee is the ruler of Mars.
-She is shown as a competent ruler who, much unlike the rival President of Space, actually leaves the safety of the government buildings at times.
-Though at times she dislikes him, she is in love with Dodgers and, just like Cadet, believes him to be a true hero.
-She and Dodgers planned to marry until X-2 persuaded Dodgers to leave the Queen.
-She never quite got over her feelings for Dodgers, to the point of deserting Commander X-2 at their own wedding.
+Queen Tyr'ahnee (voiced by Tia Carrere) is the ruler of Mars.
+She is in love with Dodgers and, just like Cadet, believes him to be a true hero.
+She and Dodgers planned to marry until X-2 persuaded Dodgers to leave Tyr'ahnee.
+Tyr'ahnee never fully gets over her feelings for Dodgers, to the point of deserting X-2 at their wedding.
 She is shown to be good friends with I.Q.
 Hi, knowing and calling him by his first name, Ignatius, on many occasions.

-Tyr'ahnee wears outfits reminiscent of ancient Egyptian royal garb.
-Her name is pronounced similar to "tyranny."
-Like all Martians, she has a British accent.
-She was voiced by Tia Carrere.